Tag Archives: Running in Heels: A Memoir of Grit and Grace

 “I am my beloved’s and my beloved is mine.”

 He is the one for me.
 He is the man who has stuck by my side since day one as my loving confidant, helpmate, and best friend.
 He is the man who loves me, cherishes me, and tells me that I am beautiful.
 He loves me on my best days and he loves me on my worse days.
 He knows my past and has never belittled me or made me feel inadequate.
 He is faithful, a man true to his word.
 I can count on his constant love and remain secure in his arms.
 He praises me for my accomplishments and encourages me in my failures.
 When I’m happy, his warm laughter melts my heart.
-When I’m sad or fearful, his gentle touch wipes away my tears.
+His gentle touch wipes away my tears when I’m sad or fearful.

-I love you, my husband.
-And I am proud to be your wife.
-I am truly grateful to the Lord for joining us together to share the remainder of our days.
+I love you, my husband, and I am proud to be your wife.
+I am genuinely grateful to the Lord for bringing us together to share the remainder of our days.
 As we celebrate our twenty-eighth wedding anniversary, may our constant love nourish and sustain each other until the end of time.

 You can read about him in Chapter 42 of my book: “Running in Heels: A Memoir of Grit and Grace